How Long Can Rats Live Without a Food Source?

 You might wonder how rats, known for their hardiness, can survive periods without food.
 Here's a detailed look at their resilience in different environments and the impact on their lifespan:

-While no direct studies have been conducted on this, rats have been observed to survive without food for up to two weeks with a stable water source and a controlled climate.
+In laboratory conditions | While no direct studies have been conducted on this, rats have been observed to survive without food for up to two weeks with a stable water source and a controlled climate. |

-Wild rats have been observed living without food for almost a week.
-However, this can differ significantly depending on various factors.
+In the Wild | Wild rats have been observed living without food for almost a week.
+However, this can differ significantly depending on various factors. |

 8 Key Factors Influencing Rat Survival Without Food